/

 Degree type: Bachelor of education

 The bachelor of education at UBC can either be taken as a postgraduate degree or completed concurrently with another bachelor’s degree.
-UBC offers a number of options within its education program including the West Kootenay rural teacher education program, which offers a full B.Ed. but is based in Nelson, B.C., and focuses on teaching in small and rural school settings.
+UBC offers a number of options within its program including the West Kootenay rural teacher education program, which offers a full B.Ed. but is based in Nelson, B.C., and focuses on teaching in small and rural school settings.
 The Indigenous teacher education program prepares students to teach in First Nations communities.
 UBC also offers an International Baccalaureate, or IB, program stream.
-Students who are interested in education, but aren’t sure they want to teach, can minor in education in the bachelor of arts program.
+Students who are interested in education but aren’t sure they want to teach can minor in education as part of their bachelor of arts degree.

 University of Alberta